microsoft/vscode-react-native/README.md

 If you don’t wish to send usage data to Microsoft, please follow the instructions below to disable its collection.

 * Edit VSCodeTelemetrySettings.json file at ~/.vscode-react-native and add `optIn:false`.

+## Code of conduct
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.